Why did the Board of the Society propose these changes?

 What will happen to the prize draw?

 The Bank will, for the foreseeable future, continue the monthly prize draw.
-It is likely that this will evolve over time as the Bank looks to expand it to all of its customers and not just those who are members of the Society.
+It is likely that this will evolve over time and the Bank has expanded it to cover its customers and not just those who were members of the Society.

 How will my account with Kent Reliance be affected and what does it mean for my savings or mortgage?